Categories

 This plugin does not install nor configure a cache proxy.
 It acts as an interface with such services.

 One common method of caching content for websites is via the use of reverse proxy caching.
-Common examples of this are Varnish and Nginx.
+Common examples of this are Varnish and NGINX.
 These systems allow a website to update content and have the visitor’s experience cached without the need for complex plugins storing the files locally and using up a user’s disk space.

 A reverse proxy cache is installed in front of a server and reviews requests.
 If the page being requested is already cached, it delivers the cached content.
 Otherwise it generates the page and the cache on demand.